OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - [5] Joey Conway: Android – Detect Root Access from inside an app - https://www.joeyconway.com/blog/2014/03/29/android-detect-root-access-from-inside-an-app/
 - [6] https://source.android.com/devices/tech/ota/sign_builds.html

 ##### Tools

 ### Testing Debugging Defenses

 #### Overview

 Debugging is a highly effective way of analyzing the runtime behaviour of an app.
-It allows the reverse engineer to step through the code, stop execution of the app at arbitrary point, inspect and modify the state of variables, and a lot more.
+It allows the reverse engineer to step through the code, stop execution of the app at arbitrary point, inspect the state of variables, read and modify memory, and a lot more.

-(...TODO...)

 The app should either actively prevent debuggers from attaching, or terminate when a debugger is detected.